Ahmed Faraz Park To Be Built In Kohat - UrduPoint

 KOHAT, (UrduPoint / Pakistan Point News - 28th Nov, 2020 ) :The city Government of Kohat had started work on the construction of Ahmed Faraz Public Park.

-The park spreaded over an area of 275 kanals would be a place of relaxation and entertainment for the people of Kohat.
+The park spreaded over an area of 275 kanals of land which would be a place of relaxation and entertainment for the people of Kohat.

-Minister for Information and Broadcasting Senator Shibli Faraz visited site of the park along with the city government officials and reviewed pace of the project.
+The city government officials have visited site of the park and reviewed pace of the project.

-The park was on name of Late legendary poet and writer Ahmed Faraz.
+The park was constructed on the name of Late legendary poet and writer Ahmed Faraz.